WeiDynasty/Darket/README.md

 * Proper registry system
   * Anyone should be able to create their own market with arbitrary rules with regards to categories and products submissions.
 We need to describe a standard API for allowing a contract to determine what can or cannot be registered on a market.
   * Should be as lean as possible; use IPFS as much as possible
   * An efficient way to search within a market
+    * maybe use whisper to broadcast and filter products
+    * Create DB on IPFS object for application to index
   * Wait for dapp store to open source -- it has most of the the answers
   * [x] Write name reg for market contracts in Control contract
 * Better escrow contract